Revolutions Bicycle Cooperative is thrilled to a partner in The Big Jump Project initiative, in South Memphis.

-On November 2, City of Memphis led a closed workshop for the ambassadors on The Big Jump Project, to educate everyone on the project and its value.
+- City of Memphis led a closed workshop for the ambassadors on The Big Jump Project, to educate everyone on the project and its value.

-On November 4, Revolutions and City of Memphis led a closed How To Ride in the Street class and practice session for the ambassadors, followed by a group ride through South Memphis to view the Big Jump amenities, as well as talk about what improvements to bicycling infrastructure the Ambassadors would like to see.
+- Revolutions and City of Memphis led a closed How To Ride in the Street class and practice session for the ambassadors, followed by a group ride through South Memphis to view the Big Jump amenities, as well as talk about what improvements to bicycling infrastructure the Ambassadors would like to see.
 This group ride highlighted current and potential bicycle facilities on offer in South Memphis, plus schools and other neighborhood amenities that are within a short riding distance of The Works, Inc., a stalwart of the South Memphis community.
 This ride provided the chance for conversation about how the Big Jump Project could impact the livability of this area.

 Furthering the Project